trebent/envparser/README.md

 ## Documentation

 See the [Golang package](https://pkg.go.dev/github.com/).
-Documentation is provided as package and type definitions.
+Documentation is provided as part of the code.